 These days, it's cool for everybody to talk about how geeky they are.
-(How many times have you heard entirely non-dorky people say, smilingly, "I'm such a dork"?)
-It seems like almost everybody you talk to these days will claim that they were a nerd in high school.
-Which is blatantly untrue.
-If it were true, then jocks would never… read more!
+(How many times have you heard inarguably non-dorky people say, smilingly, "I'm such a dork"?)
+It seems like almost everybody you talk to these days will claim that they were a nerd in high school, which is blatantly untrue.
+Were it so, jocks would have never existed.… read more!

 Over the past few decades, there's been a concerted effort to make English less sexist.
 For example, whereas proper English dictates the use of "he" when referring to a generic third person of unknown gender, today we employ the less grammatically correct "they" in most cases, and sometimes still the awkward "he/she".
 Stewardesses and stewards are now clumped together as… read more!